This Month in Motus: Tiny Owls on the Move!

 Massabesic Tower – see the detections picked up by our Motus tower, and discover what is flying by!

-New Hampshire Audubon is grateful for generous funding recently awarded from the following supporters: The Blake-Nuttall Fund Committee of the Nuttall Ornithological Club awarded NH Audubon two grants, one to
+New Hampshire Audubon is grateful for the generous funding recently awarded from the following supporters: NH Audubon received a grant award from the Norwin S. & Elizabeth N. Bean Foundation

 Photos, from the top: Rusty Blackbird with Motus nanotag attached, by Carol Foss; Monarch Butterfly with nanotag attached, by Grace Pitman; Motus tower in the north country, by Carol Foss.